checkly/headless-benchmarks/README.md

 # Headless benchmarks

-Benchmarking scripts for Puppeteer, Playwright, WebDriverIO (running against standalone Selenium server and devtools).
+Benchmarking scripts for Puppeteer, Playwright, WebDriverIO (running against standalone Selenium server and devtools) and Cypress.

 ## Running the benchmarks